AnnNaserNabil/Finetune-Bangla-BERT-on-Bangla-Hate-Speech-Data/README.md

-# BanglaBERT Cyberbullying Detection Fine-Tuning
+# BanglaBERT HateSpeech Detection Fine-Tuning

 ![BanglaBERT Logo](https://img.shields.io/badge/Model-BanglaBERT-blue) ![License](https://img.shields.io/badge/License-MIT-green) ![Python](https://img.shields.io/badge/Python-3.8%2B-yellow)

 ## Project Overview

 This project provides a modular Python framework for fine-tuning the BanglaBERT model (from `sagorsarker/bangla-bert-base`) on a Bangla cyberbullying dataset for multi-label classification.
-The dataset consists of comments labeled with five binary categories: `bully`, `sexual`, `religious`, `threat`, and `spam`.
+The dataset consists of comments labeled with one binary categories: 'hate/nonhate'

 The framework uses PyTorch for training, Hugging Face Transformers for model handling, and MLflow for experiment tracking.
 It supports K-Fold cross-validation (default: 5 folds), class weighting for imbalanced labels, early stopping, and optional freezing of base layers during fine-tuning.